andrey-moura/HM-Studio/README.md

 ### For the next Release

+- [ ] Make ScriptEditorFrame inherit from EditorFrame
-1. Insert Items from dump.
+- [ ] Insert Items from dump.
-1. Default ROM option.
+- [ ] Default ROM option.
-1. Open ROM with default emulator.
+- [ ] Open ROM with default emulator.
-1. Open Project Folder.
+- [ ] Open Project Folder.
-1. Show also original size, line and col in status bar in script editor.
+- [ ] Show also original size, line and col in status bar in script editor.
-1. Disable the spellchecker in the original script.
+- [ ] Disable the spellchecker in the original script.
-1. Allow select dictionary or disable spellchecker.
+- [ ] Allow select dictionary or disable spellchecker.
-1. Move Script To.
+- [ ] Move Script To.
-1. Performance update in GraphicsEditor drawing.
+- [ ] Performance update in GraphicsEditor drawing.
-1. Nicer GUI for MainFrame
+- [ ] Nicer GUI for MainFrame

 ### For future releases